 So unless you have thought through what you wish to do about your tenants BEFORE the lease is up you may lose a large amount of money before you can get that Holdover tenant out,

-Now you may have heard of ERAP, the Emergency Rent Assistance Program set up by the left in Washington.
-This is a great program if you have a non payment case but useless if you have a tenant you want out because of any reason.
+Now you may have heard of ERAP, the Emergency Rent Assistance Program set up by the left.
+This is a great program if you have a non-payment case but useless if you have a tenant you want out because of any reason.

 So lets say your lease is going to be up in a bit over three months.
 Please call me or any other lawyer that knows what they’re doing so we can get your 90 day notice set up.
 Because you must serve a 90 day notice before you can start that hold over case.
 Once we do get that hold over case file, be aware that the City of New York says every tenant is entitled to a free lawyer that you are paying for with your tax dollars.
 These are coming from Legal Aid, Bronx Legal Services and several other groups.

 The first time we’re in court, the court is going to say, we don’t care, Mr. Rogers, about your client.
 We’re only interested in seeing if your tenant wants a free lawyer.
 And I’ve actually had tenants say to the court.
 Well, I don’t want a free lawyer if I have to pay for it.

 I can’t imagine a more crazy statement to make in an appearance and still, the court then has to say, no. Free does mean free.
 In any event, if the tenant shows up, the case will then be adjourned to what’s called the resolution part, where it will languish for several months before we can finally get sent to a trial assignment part.
 You can expect adjournments may be two months or more due to the backlog of cases.